 When configuring both Active Directory and Citrix policies using the Group Policy Management Console, assignments and settings might not be applied as expected.
 For more information, see CTX127461

 A policy named “Unfiltered” is provided by default.

 - If you use Web Studio to manage Citrix policies, the settings you add to the Unfiltered policy are applied to all servers, desktops, and connections in a Site.

-- The Sites and connections must be within the scope of the Group Policy Objects (GPOs) that includes the policy.
+- If you use the Local Group Policy Editor to manage Citrix policies, the settings you add to the Unfiltered policy are applied to all Sites and connections.
+The Sites and connections must be within the scope of the Group Policy Objects (GPOs) that includes the policy.
 For example, the Sales OU includes a GPO called Sales-US that includes all members of the US sales team.
 The Sales-US GPO is configured with an Unfiltered policy that includes several user policy settings.
 When the US Sales manager logs on to the Site, the settings in the Unfiltered policy are automatically applied to the session.
 This configuration is because the user is a member of the Sales-US GPO.

 An assignment’s mode determines if the policy is applied only to connections that match all the assignment criteria.
 If the mode is set to Allow (the default), the policy is applied only to connections that match the assignment criteria.
 If the mode is set to Deny, the policy is applied if the connection does not match the assignment criteria.
 The following examples illustrate how assignment modes affect Citrix policies when multiple assignments are present.